 I graduated with a BS degree in Education from Boston University and a BFA in Printmaking from The Cleveland Institute of Art.
 I combine teaching with my work in print by offering classes and giving lectures as a visiting artist.
 I was formerly the curator and gallery manager at the Valley Art Center in Chagrin Falls and I have continued to organize exhibits and jury exhibitions in the Cleveland area.

 I have been a resident artist at Zygote Press in Cleveland’s Art Quarter since 2006.
 My prints often incorporate unconventional materials such as used tea fiber and rust.
-I have exhibited my work at the Heights Gallery, Trinity Cathedral, The Beck Center, Zygote Press, Notre Dame College, Baldwin Wallace College, and Bay Arts.
+I have exhibited my work at the Heights Gallery, Trinity Cathedral, The Beck Center, Zygote Press, Notre Dame College, Baldwin Wallace College, Bay Arts and Cleveland's Museum of Contemporary Art (MOCA).
 My print work is in the permanent collections of University and Metrohealth Hospitals.